Your Path to NCAA Success

 NCAA Eligibility Center

-All D1 and D2 athletes must register - D3 has separate academic standards
+All D1 and D2 athletes must register — D3 requires amateurism certification only

 You cannot practice, compete, or receive athletic scholarship at D1/D2 schools without NCAA certification.
-Register at eligibilitycenter.org - Fee: $150 USD (international)
+Register at eligibilitycenter.org - Fee: $150 USD (international).
+The NCAA publishes an official Guide to International Academic Standards with country-specific requirements.

 - Visit eligibilitycenter.org